nesterenkodm/StringAttributes/README.md

 # StringAttributes

-Swift 4 compatible NSAttributedString builder
+Swift compatible `NSAttributedString` builder.

 ## Description

 The main idea behind the implementation is that in Swift 4 there is a new `NSAttributedStringKey` which is used for attributed string keys by String API.
-So we can create a generic extension for `[NSAttributedStringKey: Any]` dictionary (swift 4 feature only):
+So we can create a generic extension for `[NSAttributedStringKey: Any]` dictionary:

 ```swift
 extension Dictionary where Key == NSAttributedStringKey, Value == Any {